TarunSanjeev09/thephotogrid/README.md

 # thephotogrid
-//for Yellow schools
+for Yellow schools!

-If you not able to see the images, the only resone can be the backend is hybernated
+If you not able to see the images, the only reason can be the backend might be hybernated.

 # recommended way to view the project
 > Open both the sanboxes FrontEnd and Backend